Should You Delete Old Blog Posts?

 of every single blog post on your blog to consider the collective nature of your blogging campaign.

-Seeing your blog as a full body of work can help you easily delete any old blog post that does not meet your quality and/or relevance parameters.
+Seeing your blog as a full body of work can help you delete any old blog post that does not meet your quality and/or relevance parameters.

 Before deciding whether or not you should delete old blog posts consider these pros and cons.